 Monetary policy should be tighter.
 Low inflation can be good because it's a consequence of increased competition.
 Markets are too hung up on regulatory decisions and too heedless of what's going on in the underlying economy.
 Whether that sounds like common sense depends on your vantage point.
 If you're above the fight, it does.
 If you're a regulator with responsibility for a specific country or bloc, it's heresy.

 The man spouting this so soon after the European Central Bank caved in to market pressure and lowered its main lending rate to a record-low 0.15 percent is Jaime Caruana, general manager of the Bank for International Settlements.
 True, he said similar things a year ago, but perhaps it's time people finally listened to him.

 As Caruana presented the BIS annual report, he indicated that the world needs to make a transition to a "less debt-driven growth model."
-Since 2007, Caruana said, G20 economies have increased the ratio of non-financial sector debt to gross domestic product by more than 20 percent.
-The debt-GDP ratio is currently 275 percent in advanced economies and 175 percent in emerging ones.
+Since 2007, Caruana said, G20 economies have increased the ratio of non-financial sector debt to gross domestic product by more than 20 percent, to 275 percent in advanced economies and 175 percent in emerging ones.
 Big business, however, has been using the extra liquidity to buy back shares, finance mergers and acquisitions, or increase the duration of its debts, not for new plant and equipment.
 Meanwhile, labor productivity growth has slowed down.

 In other words, the cheap money floating around the economy only stimulates financial activity -- and drives up asset prices -- rather than fostering real growth.
 "It is hard to see how additional debt-driven demand can help," Caruana said.
 "It cannot substitute for structural reform.
 Ever-rising public debt cannot shore up confidence. ...
 Low rates can certainly increase risk-taking, but it is not evident that this will turn into productive investment."